 Not recognising people

 Some people become confused and don’t recognise the people around them.
 They might see or hear things that are not actually there.
 This can be caused by sleepiness, changes in the body or medicines.
 This can be upsetting.
 It can help if you and your loved ones know that this could happen.
-And it can help to be in a calm and peaceful environment.
+And it can help to be in a peaceful environment.

 Feeling restless or agitated